pitt-crc/lmod_tracking/docs/installation.md

 | `DB_PORT` | `3306`      | Port for accessing the Postgres database. |
 | `DB_NAME` |             | Name of the database to write to.         |

-The following example demonstrates a minimally valid `.ingest.env` file:
+The following example demonstrates a minimally valid `.ingest.env` file.
+**Always** choose a secure database password when operating in a production environment.

 ```bash
 DB_USER=lmod_ingest